 - During the year 2020, the company obtained an adjusted assessment of value added tax, where the authority demands the company for tax differences in the amount of SAR 5,994,256 for the years 2018 and 2019, and based on the authority's initiative that if the principal amount is paid, the fines will be dropped, so the company has paid the original value-added tax difference In the amount of SAR 2,427,910, the Authority will then remove the amount of the fine for error in entry and the fine for delay in payment.
 The company has submitted an objection to the Zakat, Tax and Customs Authority, and the objection was rejected.
 The company then submitted a settlement request, but no agreement was reached with the settlement committee.
 Accordingly, the objection was submitted to the Committee for Adjudication of Tax Violations and Disputes, and a session was set on March 27, 2022, during which a ruling was issued to dismiss the company's lawsuit, and the ruling was deposited with the General Secretariat of Tax Committees on May 06, 2022.
-The company filed an appeal on the lawsuit on June 27, 2022, and the appeal request was registered for the lawsuit No. 134517-2022-V and on June 27, 2022, with the General Secretariat of the Tax Committees and it has not been considered to date, and the tax advisor believes that the company's position is good. - During the year 2021, the company obtained an assessment of value-added tax for the months of June and December 2020 and a number of other months, where the tax authority requires the company to tax differences in the amount of SAR 4,110,670 in addition to fines for error in the declaration and fines for late payment for the year 2020, and the company has paid These amounts were submitted to the tax authority on September 28, 2021, so that it could submit an objection for the months of June and December, while the differences for the remaining months were paid without objection.
+The company filed an appeal on the lawsuit on June 27, 2022, and the appeal request was registered for the lawsuit No. 134517-2022-V and on June 27, 2022, with the General Secretariat of the Tax Committees - During the year 2023, the General Secretariat of Tax Committees issued a decision to accept the company's lawsuit and return the amounts paid for some periods in the amount of 1,570,310 Saudi riyals and deduct an amount of 289,007 Saudi riyals from the value-added declaration for the month of November 2023.
+Thus, the company has finished settling its position with the Authority regarding the assessment rate above. - -During the year 2021, the company obtained an assessment of value-added tax for the months of June and December 2020 and a number of other months, where the tax authority requires the company to tax differences in the amount of SAR 4,110,670 in addition to fines for error in the declaration and fines for late payment for the year 2020, and the company has paid These amounts were submitted to the tax authority on September 28, 2021, so that it could submit an objection for the months of June and December, while the differences for the remaining months were paid without objection.
 The company submitted an objection for the months of June and December to the Zakat, Tax and Customs Authority, and the objection was rejected on February 6, 2022.
-On March 1, 2022, the company filed an objection case No. 92699-2022-V to the General Secretariat of the Tax Committees, and a hearing was scheduled for October 27, 2022, during which consideration of the case was postponed to November 30, 2022, the decision of the general secretariat was not received tax committees to date.
-The tax advisor believes that the company's position is good, as the objected item does not represent taxable revenue, but rather a deduction from an external supplier.
-The Company submitted its tax returns for the years from 2018 to 2022, according to its inputs and outputs.
+On March 1, 2022, the company filed an objection case No. 92699-2022-V to the General Secretariat of the Tax Committees, and a hearing was scheduled for October 27, 2022, during which consideration of the case was postponed to November 30, 2022, The decision of the General Secretariat of Tax Committees was received and the company filed an objection request against it on April 10, 2023.
+The request was registered with the General Secretariat of Tax Committees under No. V-2023-191863.
+The tax advisor believes that the company's position is good, as the objected item does not represent taxable revenue, but rather a deduction from an external supplier. - -The company submitted its tax returns for the years from 2018 to 2023, according to its inputs and outputs.